the-vampiire/valStringer/README.md

                 optionsTextArray ->

-                     this is an array that will provide text labels for each value it can be hardcoded into the Default variable or passed into the function
+                     this is an array that will provide text and values labels for each menu item it can be hardcoded into the Default variable or passed into the function from an external source

         ************************************************